Rebel (wrestler): All Elite Wrestling (2019–present)

-In August 2019, Wrestling Observer Newsletter reported that All Elite Wrestling (AEW) had hired Brooks for a backstage role: hair & makeup stylist for its women wrestlers.
-However, on the April 29, 2020 episode of AEW Dynamite (AEW's flagship TV show), Brooks appeared onscreen as Rebel, but her character had changed: now, she was the (storyline) exclusive makeup artist—and sycophantic personal assistant—to the narcissistic, delusively grandiose villain Dr. Britt Baker, D.M.D., who kept incorrectly calling her "Reba".
-Brooks also had two matches (as an enhancement talent) against Big Swole—both quick losses.
-Brooks' intentionally ironic, comedic character work as the edgy and cocky Baker's approval-thirsty, personal cheerleader/sidekick became a recurring character on AEW broadcasts.
-Brooks accomplished all of this while almost never speaking on camera.
-On June 30, 2021, Rebel suffered a dislocated knee cap injury in a match facing Nyla Rose and Vickie Guerrero.
-On November 16, 2025, Rebel announced she had been diagnosed with primary pulmonary lymphoma.
+In August 2019, Wrestling Observer Newsletter reported that All Elite Wrestling (AEW) had hired Brooks for a backstage role: hair and makeup stylist for their women wrestlers.
+However, on the April 29, 2020 episode of AEW Dynamite (AEW's flagship TV show), Brooks appeared onscreen as Rebel, as the personal makeup artist and assistant to Dr. Britt Baker, D.M.D., who kept incorrectly calling her "Reba".
+Rebel also had two matches (as an enhancement talent) against Big Swole—both quick losses.
+Brooks would continue to appear alongside Baker until on June 30, 2021, she suffered a dislocated knee cap injury in a match facing Nyla Rose and Vickie Guerrero.
+Rebel returned to in-ring action in 2022 on Dark: Elevation with her last televised match being on June 20, 2022, losing to Anna Jay.

+As of 2026, Rebel remains under AEW contract while dealing with her health, which she later revealed was an ALS diagnosis.
+On September 9, 2026, AEW hosted the Rebel Heart special episode of Dynamite to benefit Rebel in her battle against ALS and raise awareness for the disease.
+During the show, she made her first televised appearance in over four years, now using a motorized wheelchair, as part of The Waiting Room segment with Britt Baker and later assisted Baker in winning a six-woman tag team match.

+Personal life

+In November 2025, Brooks announced she had been diagnosed with primary pulmonary lymphoma.
+While undergoing treatment for her lymphoma, Brooks was also diagnosed with terminal amyotrophic lateral sclerosis in May 2026, having experienced symptoms for the last two years.